yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 capitals, as shown here.

 ## Motivation For and Status of This Document
-The original motivation of {{!RFC4180}} was to provide a reference in order to register the media type "text/csv".
+The original motivation of {{!RFC4180}} was to provide a published specification in order to register the media type "text/csv".
 It tried to document existing practices at the time based on the approaches used by most implementations.
-This document continues to do the same, and updates the original document to reflect current practices for generation and parsing of CSV files.
+This document continues to do the same, and updates media type registration to reflect current practices for generation and parsing of CSV files.

 Both {{!RFC4180}} and this document are published as informational RFCs for the benefit